 2. Cut the glass capillary to length and examine cut under magnification.
 The most effective cut can be made by scoring the glass lightly with a diamond scribe and pulling straight apart lengthwise.
-Inspect the cut end under + 20x magnification, if the end cut is very jagged, recut to obtain a fairly flat end before polishing.
+Inspect the cut end under + 20x magnification (as shown in figure 3 below).
+If the end cut is very jagged, recut to obtain a fairly flat end before polishing.

-4. Place the jig on the Capillary Polishing Station over the green disk.
-This one is higher than the others and will afford clearance to the position of the sleeve.
+4. Place the capillary jig on the Capillary Polishing Station over the green disk.
+This one is higher than the others and will afford clearance to the position of the guide sleeve.

-5. Insert the guide pin into the jig from the top until it meets the level of the green disk.
+5. Insert the guide sleeve into the capillary jig from the top (see figure 4) until it meets the level of the green disk.
 If needed, secure the guide sleeve in this position using the tan PEEK collars.

 6. Put a little water onto the diamond lapping film disks (orange and white) ONLY!
 The green disk is for polishing PEEK tubing and should only be used dry.

-7. Place the jig over the orange film (15 um) with the guide pin in the water.
+7. Place the capillary jig over the orange lapping film disk (15 um) with the guide sleeve in the water.

-9. Using the other hand, polish the capillary by moving the jig in a gentle circular motion for a couple seconds on the orange disk.
-Move to the white film (1 um) and repeat to finish the polishing process.
+9. Using the other hand, polish the capillary by moving the jig in a gentle circular motion for a couple of seconds on the orange lapping film disk (see figure 5).
+Then pull the capillary up slightly and move to the white lapping film disk (1 um) and repeat to finish the polishing process.

 11. Wipe off the polished end with a wet Kimwipe.

 12. Examine the capillary under magnification.
-Repeat step 5 if needed, moving to the purple film to finish the polishing process.
+Repeat step 5 if needed, moving to the white film disk to finish the polishing process.

 13. Using a pressure vessel or syringe with capillary fittings, flush the glass capillary tubing clean using methanol.
-Be sure to flush away from any integral frit (Picofrit or Integrafrit columns).
+Be sure to flush away from any integral frit.
 Sonication may be helpful to remove all polishing debris from inside the glass capillary.

-14. When finished with polishing, rinse the lapping films with water to remove debris, dry with a Kimwipe or let air dry.
+14. When finished with polishing (see figure 6), rinse the lapping films with water to remove debris, dry with a Kimwipe or let air dry.

-To polish 1/16” PEEK tubing using the Capillary Polishing Station, remove the capillary guide pins and insert the tubing to be polished directly into the open hole on the jig.
+In order to polish 1/16” PEEK tubing using the Capillary Polishing Station, remove the capillary guide sleeves and insert the tubing to be polished directly into the open hole on the capillary jig.

 Polish the end until flat and smooth on the Dry Green lapping film disk, finishing on the other disks as needed.

 When wear or damage is observed, the lapping film should be replaced.
-Use a fingernail or plastic spatula to gently pull the film out of the depression, replacing it with a new disk.
-Be sure all adhesive from the previous disk is removed; a squirt of methanol will help.
-As the new disk is being installed, smooth out the air pockets with your finger while applying to surface.
+Use a fingernail or plastic spatula to gently pull the film out of the polishing base, replacing it with a new disk.
+However, be sure all adhesive from the previous disk is removed; a squirt of methanol will help.
+As the new disk is being installed, smoothen out the air pockets with your finger while applying it to surface.

 Replacement polishing media is available from us in 15 packs of disks (5 each grit) in either diamond (as supplied with unit) or aluminum oxide media.
 Some customers have a preference to one or the other (the aluminum oxide is less expensive…), but both produce high quality finished capillary ends in the hands of experienced users.

 Any further questions or comments?
-Please don’t hesitate to leave them below or contact us by mail (email@example.com).
+Please don’t hesitate to contact us by mail (email@example.com).